ayen8/pihole-unbound/README.md

 #ReadEtcHosts=yes
 ```

-3. Configure internet access for the host.
+3. Configure internet access for the Host.

 In my case, needed to set my chosen nameserver in `/etc/resolv.conf`.